divekit/divekit-docs/content/en/docs/automated-repo-setup/_index.md

 1. Install NodeJs (version >= 12.0.0) which is required to run this tool.
 NodeJs can be acquired on the website [nodejs.org](https://nodejs.org/en/download/).
-2. To use this tool you have to clone this repository to your local drive.
+2. To use this tool you have to clone [the repository](https://github.com/divekit/divekit-automated-repo-setup) to your local drive.
 3. This tool uses several libraries in order to use the Gitlab API etc. Install these libraries by running the command ```npm install``` in the root folder of this project.
 4. Local/GitLab usage